 Students may be required to attend clinical activities at an alternative site or after all regularly scheduled clinical days are completed.
-Many clinical activities are only available one time each year; in this situation, the student may have to wait a year in order to complete the clinical requirement and progress to the next course or graduation.
+Many clinical activities are only available once each year; in this situation, the student may have to wait a year to complete the clinical requirement and progress to the next course or graduation.

-Action for Missed Lab, SIMS, or Clinical Activity.
+Action for missed lab, sims, or clinical activity.